seL4/microkit/docs/manual.md

 * permissions (read, write and execute)

-**Note:** When a memory region is mapped into multiple protection domains, the attributes used for different mapping may vary.
+**Note:** When a memory region is mapped into multiple protection domains, the attributes used for different mappings may vary.

 ## Channels {#channel}